 Doing so may be the only way you’ll ever be able to engage in healthy relationships with people you truly love and care for.

 As you start on your journey to find out why you think and act the way you do, you should take the time to engage in mental health exercises to help lift yourself out of negative thinking patterns.
-Make sure to check out our article from Happier Human that outlines 45 positive affirmations to help you relieve stress and anxiety… and get you started on the path to mental wellness.

 Finally, if you want to increase your happiness and life satisfaction, then watch this free video that details the 7-minute habit for planning your day to focus on what's important.